What's the meaning of OKR?

 - Key Result: how will we measure progress? (traction)

-- Projects: what are our best bets to get there? (action)
+- Initiatives: what are our best bets to get there? (action)

 Here are some characteristics of good OKRs: